 “It’s a musical and the music sings for them.
 It’s a way of communicating and is in the DNA of the film,” Desplat said.
 “It starts very gently and grows…not just in little streams but in wider, deeper territory.
 Piano, piano, 12 flutes, La Bella strings, my whistle, an accordion, which would become the instruments of the characters.
 The whistle represents Eliza and the accordion the creature.”

 There’s ominous music when the creature appears.
-It’s a moment of danger and uncertainty, but from the start, the music helps reassure us that Eliza has made the right choice in being drawn to the merman.
-“There’s the love story motif and the Eliza motif and sometimes that grows into the love story motif,” added Desplat.
+It’s a moment of danger and uncertainty, but from the start, the music helps reassure us that Elisa has made the right choice in being drawn to the merman.
+“There’s the love story motif and the Elisa motif and sometimes that grows into the love story motif,” added Desplat.

 The love vibe extended to Desplat’s reworking of the pop standard, “You’ll Never Know,” for which he enlisted opera star Renée Fleming.
 She recorded a jazz version that he arranged and recorded later with the London Symphony Orchestra.
 “Strangely enough,” admitted Desplat, “if I look back, I didn’t write so many romantic, passionate love stories.”